Arbitrage-free catastrophe reinsurance valuation for compound dynamic contagion claims: Insurance market and no-arbitrage

 \section{Insurance market and no-arbitrage}

 We consider a liquid reinsurance market in which an insurer can cede part of its aggregate risk to a reinsurer via a reinsurance arrangement at any time.
 Here the no-arbitrage valuation approach is adopted to value a reinsurance contract. \cite{sondermann1991reinsurance} pioneered the no-arbitrage valuation approach to reinsurance contracts. \cite{dassios2003pricing} proposed the use of the Esscher transform to specify an equivalent martingale measure for valuing reinsurance contracts by the no-arbitrage valuation principle. \cite{jang2004arbitrage} introduced the use of the Esscher transform to determine arbitrage-free premiums for extreme losses.
+It may also be noted that \citet{WuthrichBuhlmannFurrer2010} discussed linear pricing functionals and market consistent valuation for insurance products under the no-arbitrage principle.
 The developments here follow those in, for example, \cite{sondermann1991reinsurance}, \cite{dassios2003pricing} and \cite{jang2004arbitrage}.

 Suppose that the evolution of the aggregate risk process $\{ C_t \}_{t \in {\cal T}}$ of the insurer over time is modelled by a CDCP as defined in \cref{CDCPDefinition}.
 To simplify the notation and discussion, we consider a complete filtered probability space $(\Omega, {\cal F}, \mathbb{F}, \mathbb{P})$, where $\mathbb{F}$ is a filtration with respect to which the processes $\{ N_t \}_{t \in {\cal T}}$, $\{ \lambda_t \}_{t \in {\cal T}}$ and $\{ C_t \}_{t \in {\cal T}}$ are adapted.
 As in Definition 3.1 of \cite{dassios2003pricing}, a definition of a reinsurance strategy starting at a given time $t \in {\cal T}$ is provided.